csmangum/portfolio/Airbnb Price Prediction/README.md

 * Changed T/F columns to binary
 * Cleaned the currency related fields, zipcodes, and percentage columns
 * Removed listings with $500 or more daily price.
 Around 95% of listings are below this amount
+* Added topic models from NLP work on the listing description
+* Added zip code based metrics for income and population
 ***

 ## Data Exploration